sdmx-twg/sdmx-rest/doc/maintenance.md

 Use the `DELETE` method on the related target resource `/metadata/metadataset/{identifier}` to **delete** an individual Reference Metadataset, i.e. the `ESTAT:MDS_EXAMPLE(1.0)` Reference Metadataset under `/metadata/metadataset/ESTAT/MDS_EXAMPLE/1.0`.

-### CREATE or UPDATE multiple Reference Metadatasets
+### Create or Update multiple Reference Metadatasets

 Inserting (creating new) and updating (completely replacing existing) multiple (maintainable) SDMX Reference Metadatasets is detailed in this secion.